Figuring out how to invest money can be a real challenge.

 What’s the Best Way to Invest Money?

-Of the investment options available, investing in the stock market is the option that offers the most potential for reward.
-However, you can’t blindly put your money in stocks chosen at random and expect to achieve great returns.
+Of the investment options available, investing in the stock market is the option that offers the most potential for reward, but, you can’t blindly put your money in stocks chosen at random and expect to achieve great returns.

 In order to succeed investing in the stock market, you have to use a system and a strategy.

-Rule #1 investing is a process for finding great companies to invest in at a price that makes them attractive.
+Rule #1 investing is a process for finding wonderful companies to invest in at a price that makes them attractive.

 One important factor to consider when analyzing the investment potential of a company is its management.